-Applicants who obtain scores lower than the required ones will be placed in the remedial graduate English course, ENGL300
+Applicants who obtain scores lower than those required must enroll in the remedial graduate English course, ENGL 300.

-After Change of Schedule (Drop and Add), no new test scores will be accepted and no new placement will be made.
+After the change of schedule period (drop and add), no new test scores will be accepted, and no new placement will be made.